tinal28/A-wavelet-optimization-approach-for-ECG-signal-classification/README.md

 ## Overview

-This project implements a wavelet optimization approach for ECG signal classification using Particle Swarm Optimization (PSO).
-The goal is to enhance the accuracy of classification by optimizing the parameters of wavelet transformations applied to the ECG signals.
+This projectpresents a novel method to enhance the classification accuracy of ECG signals by optimizing wavelet design specifically for this purpose.
+While traditional wavelets, such as Daubechies and Symlet, are widely used in ECG signal processing, the researchers believe that they do not provide the highest accuracy in classification tasks.
+Through this paper they addresses this limitation by proposing a new approach that integrates wavelet design with the classification process to achieve a better results.

+The proposed method utilizes the polyphase representation of wavelet filter banks, enabling wavelet to design through a set of angular parameters.
+These parameters are optimized using a Particle Swarm Optimization (PSO) algorithm to maximize the accuracy of
+ECG beat classification.
+The classification process uses a Support Vector Machine(SVM).
+The study incorporates both morphological and temporal features extracted from ECG signals, for the classification.
+The study validate their method using the MIT-BIH Arrhythmia Database, focusing on a subset of ECG recordings and classifying beats into six categories N (·) Normal beat
+L Left bundle branch block beat
+R Right bundle branch block beat
+A Atrial premature beat
+V Premature ventricular contraction
+/ Paced beat

 ## Requirements